Visit Haute-Savoie in 7 days

 Last stroll and departure

-Finish your afternoon with a walk around the Pâquier, a large flat park by the water, much loved by locals.
-Then head to the Love Bridge, an iconic place for a last snapshot or a contemplative moment facing the mountains.
+End your afternoon with a walk around the Pâquier, this large flat park by the water, much loved by locals.
+Then head to the Love Bridge, an iconic spot for a last picture or a contemplative moment facing the mountains.

 Thus ends your week in Haute-Savoie, between peaks, waterfalls, authentic villages, and azure reflections.
-A balanced itinerary combining nature, heritage, gastronomy, and unforgettable landscapes.
-So have a great trip!
+A balanced itinerary between nature, heritage, gastronomy, and unforgettable landscapes.
+So, have a great stay!

 The route map